-The eleven villages belonging to the municipality of Nettersheim look back on centu-ries of history.
-Even the Romans knew how to appreciate the picturesque nature as well as the accessibility of the northern Eifel.
-Qualities that are appealing to this day.
+The eleven villages belonging to the municipality of Nettersheim look back on centuries of history.
+Even the Romans knew how to appreciate the picturesque nature and the accessibility of the northern Eifel.

-The municipality of Nettersheim is located in the hilly landscapes of the northern Eifel, between the river Urft and the river Erft in the German-Belgian National Park, Hohes Venn-Eifel.
+The municipality of Nettersheim is located in the hilly landscapes of the northern Eifel.
+It can be found between the river Urft and the river Erft in the German-Belgian National Park, Hohes Venn-Eifel.
 Today, approximately 8000 people live in these 11 villages; Bouderath, Buir, Engelgau, Frohngau, Holzmülheim, Marmagen, Nettersheim, Pesch, Roderath, Tondorf, and Zingsheim.
 All villages look as far back in history as to the Middle Ages or even to Roman times.
-Historical town centres, with tall church towers, beautifully resto-red half-timbered houses, and quarry stone farmsteads invite to linger.
+Historical town centers, with tall church towers, beautifully restored half-timbered houses, and quarry stone farmsteads invite to linger.

-If you want a challenge, we suggest visiting the ARBORETUM tree top highrope park and the obstacle course.
+If you want a challenge, we suggest visiting the ARBORETUM.
+It is a tree-top high-rope park and an obstacle course.

-You will find numerous handicraft businesses in these towns, especially in Marmagen which is known as the “Town of Trades”, but also in the industrial park of Zingsheim which is open to new developments.
+You will find numerous handicraft businesses in these towns.
+Especially in Marmagen, which is known as the “Town of Trades”, but also in the industrial park of Zingsheim that is open to new developments.

-Almost half the area of the municipal district is wooded, giving inspiration for the deve-lopment of the “Advanced Wood Processing Centre”.
-The centre provides information and gives advice about the sustainable, re-growing of the raw wood material for produ-cing environmentally friendly heating, and for the use as a natural building material.
+Almost half the area of the municipal district is wooded.
+The "Naturzentrum" provides information and advises about the sustainable, re-growing of the raw wood material for producing environmentally friendly heating and for the use as a natural building material.

 In recognition of the special commitment of the Eifel municipality Nettersheim, the German sustainability prize was awarded in 2017.